 Abstract

 Seed is a critically important basic input of agriculture, because sowing healthy seeds is essential to food production.
-Using high quality seed enables reducing the use of synthetic pesticides in the field.
-Seedborne pathogens can reduce yield quantity and quality of the production.
-Seed treatments protect plant seedlings from pathogen attacks at emergence and at the early growth stages, ensures healthy plants and good yield.
-There however is increased concern about the application of synthetic pesticides, while alternatives are becoming increasingly addressed in seedborne pathogen research.
+Using high quality seed enables less use of synthetic pesticides in the field.
+Seedborne pathogens can reduce yield quantity and quality of the crops produced.
+Seed treatments protect plant seedlings from pathogen attacks at emergence and at the early growth stages, contributing to healthy crop plants and good yield.
+However, there is increased concern about the application of synthetic pesticides to seeds, while alternatives are becoming increasingly addressed in seedborne pathogen research.
 A series of strategies based on synthetic fungicides, natural compounds, biocontrol agents (BCAs), and physical means has been developed to reduce seed contamination by pathogens.
-The volume of research on seed treatment has considerably increased in the ast decade, along with the search for green technologies to control seedborne diseases.
+The volume of research on seed treatment has increased considerably in the past decade, along with the search for green technologies to control seedborne diseases.
 This review focuses on recent research results dealing with protocols that are effective in the management of seedborne pathogens.
-The review is illustrated an innovative system for routine seed health testing and need-based seed treatment implemented in Norway.
+Moreover, the review illustrated an innovative system for routine seed health testing and need-based cereal seed treatment implemented in Norway.

-Keywords: crop yield; food security, healthy seed; plant diseases; seed treatment
+Keywords: healthy seed; eed health testing; seed treatment; inoculum threshold

 1 Introduction

-The world United Nations (2019) expects the global population to possibly reach 9.7 billion by 2050.
+The United Nations (2019) expects that the global population may possibly reach 9.7 billion by 2050.
 Global agriculture will face major challenges to improve its production by at least 50% to ensure global food security in sustainable ways (Searchinger et al., 2019).
-Seeds play a crucial role in promoting food security: almost 90% of the world’s food crops is grown from seeds (Dongyu, 2021).
+Seeds play a crucial role in promoting food security: almost 90% of the world’s food crops are grown from seeds (Dongyu, 2021).
 Therefore, sowing healthy, high quality seeds is essential to secure crop yields and food production (Moumni et al., 2020; Kumar & Gupta, 2020).
-Many pathogens, including fungi, bacteria, viruses, and nematodes, which are responsible for important diseases in several crops occur on and in seeds (Agarwal and Sinclair 1996; ISTA 2022).
-The association between seed and pathogen is an important means for pathogen dispersal over large scales.
+Many pathogens, including fungi, bacteria, viruses and nematodes, which are responsible for important diseases in several crops, occur on and in seeds (Agarwal and Sinclair 1996; ISTA 2022).
+The association between seed and pathogen is an important means for pathogen dispersal on a large scale.
 Seed association is one common strategy for pathogen survival (Denancé & Grimault, 2022).
-Important seedborne pathogens include, among many examples, the fungus Urocystis tritici that can cause more than 50% yield reduction in wheat (Tao et al., 2014), the bacterium Xanthomonas campestris pv. campestris responsible of yield losses that can reach 50 to 60% in Brassica spp.
-(Singh et al., 2018), or Stagonosporopsis cucurbitacearum, that has caused 15 to 50% yield losses of cucurbit production under warm and humid environments (Keinath et al. 1995).
+Important seedborne pathogens include, among many examples, the fungus Urocystis tritici that can cause more than 50% yield reduction in wheat (Tao et al., 2014), the bacterium Xanthomonas campestris pv. campestris, responsible for yield losses that can reach 50 to 60% in Brassica spp.
+(Singh et al., 2018), and Stagonosporopsis cucurbitacearum, which has caused 15 to 50% yield losses of cucurbit production under warm and humid environments (Keinath et al., 1995).
 Knowledge of the transmission and localisation of pathogens in seeds is required to reduce seedborne inoculum (Maruthachalam et al., 2013; Zhang et al., 2018).
-The use of seed certified disease-free or seeds that are certified of having contamination levels below a given threshold is often recommended as a primary management strategy (Murolo et al., 2022).
-Seed health testing is therefore a fundamental step in the management of crop diseases (Mancini et al., 2016, Kulkarni, 2019).
-New and efficient technologies, such as polymerase chain reaction and high throughput sequencing, are increasingly used to allow rapid and efficient testing of large numbers of samples (Hiddink et al., 2022).
+The use of seed certified disease-free or seeds that are certified to have contamination levels below a given threshold is often recommended as a primary management strategy (Murolo et al., 2022).
+Seed health testing is therefore a fundamental step in the management of crop diseases (Mancini et al., 2016; Kulkarni, 2019).
+New and efficient technologies, such as polymerase chain reaction and high throughput sequencing, are increasingly being used to allow rapid and efficient testing of large numbers of samples (Hiddink et al., 2022).
 Eliminating or reducing seedborne inoculum is one key way to prevent plant disease epidemics (Van der Plank, 1963).
-This is mainly done by seed treatment methods, such as chemical and biological agents and physical treatments applied to seed.
-This will contribute to healthy seedlings and the establishment of healthy crops.
+This is mainly done by seed treatment methods, using chemical and biological agents and physical treatments applied to seed.
+This contributes to healthy seedlings and the establishment of healthy crops.